Overview

 Swimming

-Another great cardio activity is swimming.
+Another excellent cardio activity is swimming.
 Physical changes in pregnancy can exert pressure on your cardiovascular system, joints, and spine.
 Being in water can be a great workout, relaxing and therapeutic.
-Even floating on the water’s surface can take pressure off your body and joints.
+Floating on the water’s surface can take pressure off your body and joints.
 ACOG supports swimming and water workouts because they use many of the body’s muscles, and the water supports your weight to avoid injury and muscle strain.

-If you are looking at swimming solely for exercise, the evidence shows that it is safe during pregnancy.
+If you look at swimming solely for exercise, the evidence shows it is safe during pregnancy.
 If you are considering water aerobics, they may not yield significant results.
-One study of 71 low-risk sedentary pregnant women randomly allocated half of the group to water aerobics and the other half to no physical exercise.
+One study of 71 low-risk, sedentary pregnant women randomly allocated half of the group to water aerobics and the other half to no physical exercise.
 They found no significant differences in any outcome measured, including weight gain, BMI, preterm birth, blood pressure, or heart rate.
-If you are specifically looking for an outdoor activity that does not strain your joints, swimming is good.
+Swimming is good if you are specifically looking for an outdoor activity that does not strain your joints.
 One study found that exercise in a pool helped reduce swelling.

 Chemicals in Pools and Hot Tubs

-A theoretical risk of swimming or spending time in pools is the chemicals used to clean them or treat the water.
+A theoretical risk of swimming or spending time in pools is the chemicals used to clean or treat the water.
 Your baby is more susceptible to chemicals in the earlier stages of pregnancy.
-One study looked at mothers who swam during early and mid-pregnancy and did not find any adverse outcomes.
-The researchers noted that chemicals used in pools might be toxic at higher exposure levels.
+One study examined mothers who swam during early and mid-pregnancy and found no adverse outcomes.
+The researchers noted that pool chemicals might be toxic at higher exposure levels.
 There were no adverse effects and even fewer preterm births in the swimming group from this study.

-Many pools use saltwater systems to keep pools clean instead of chlorine.
+Many pools use saltwater systems instead of chlorine to keep pools clean.
 It is a common misconception that saltwater pools are chlorine-free.
 Saltwater systems still use chlorine but in lower amounts.
 The salt content is about 1/10, as you would find in the ocean.

 Cycling